 Many of the specimens at the Maude Abbott Medical Museum were collected in the 1870’s by William Osler, a pathologist at the Montreal General Hospital.
 He used these specimens to teach medical school students about human organs and the diseases that affected them.
-A small number of skeletal specimens from soldiers who died during the American Civil War can also be viewed at the museum.
-These displays are accompanied by poems written by Walt Whitman, a patient of Dr. Osler, describing his wartime experience.
+The specimens were also used to document the study and practice of medicine at McGill and its associated teaching hospitals.

-The Maude Abbott Medical Museum is open two days a week and by appointment.
+The Maude Abbott Medical Museum is open two days a week, Wednesday, and Friday afternoons from 1:00-4:00 pm and by appointment.

 For more information check out the Maude Abbott Medical Museum website.